pirate21213/fw2kml/README.md

 # Not on Windows / Don't want to download a .exe?

-- Open the fw2kml.ipynb and run the script on Google Colaboratory! or
+- Click on fw2kml.ipynb, click the "Open in Colab" button and run the script on Google Colaboratory! or
 - Go to this link and run the notebook https://colab.research.google.com/drive/1I2dGwhLMUKx1wPfJg8Pk0KMp6fMBAA5s?usp=sharing